-Status: Uncommon regular spring and fall migrant west and west-central, rare casual central and east.
+Status: Uncommon regular spring and fall migrant west and west-central, rare casual east-central and east.
 Rare regular breeder west and west-central.
 Rare regular local summer visitor west.
 Rare casual winter visitor west-central.

 Documentation: Specimen: UNSM ZM15749, 11 Jun 1986 Lake Ogallala (Labedz 1987).

 Taxonomy: Two subspecies are recognized: transitionalis in western North America and clarkii in western Mexico (Clements et al 2016).
 Nebraska birds are transitionalis.

 Changes Since 2000: Most records of this species are since 2000 and have continued to increase, most noticeably at Lake McConaughy, Keith Co.

 Spring: Apr 3, 5, 8 <<<>>> summer